MATH: Mathematics (MATH)

 MATH 112.
 Basic Mathematics I. (3 Credits)

-A course for students who plan to pursue a major in humanities and social sciences.
-Problem solving, real numbers, algebraic expressions, linear equations, systems of linear equations, proportions, geo metry, graphs of linear functions, mathematics of finance.
-Prerequisite: Two units of high school mathematics and placement criteria 201808.
+Problem solving, real numbers, algebraic expressions, linear equations, systems of linear equations, proportions, geometry, graphs of linear functions, mathematics of finance.

 MATH 113.
 Basic Mathematics II.
 (3 Credits)